-- a) Licenses that authorize the sale of alcoholic beverages; - b) Corporate Stock in a corporation that holds a license to sell alcoholic beverages; and - c) Alcoholic beverages themselves which a licensee is authorized to sell.
+- 1) Licenses that authorize the sale of alcoholic beverages; - 2) Corporate Stock in a corporation that has a beneficial interest in a license to sell alcoholic beverages; and - 3) Alcoholic beverages themselves which a licensee is authorized to sell.

 16. What is the deadline to submit my renewal?